bmw-software-engineering/trlc-vscode-extension/README.md

 # TRLC visual studio code extension

+**Note: This extension is work in progress and is not yet fit for general use.**

 `trlc-vscode` is a visual studio code extension that provides editing features like syntax highlighting, auto completion and error checking for TRLC files.
 Get more information about